UP TO DATE CLUB NEWS

 SIGN ON OPENS AT 6.30AM AND WILL CLOSE AT 7.30AM.

-- We ask that ALL riders arrive to the track early enought to go to sign on, have their transponders scanned, bikes scrutineered and inspect the track .
+- We ask that ALL riders arrive to the track early enough to go to sign on, have their transponders scanned, bikes scrutineered and inspect the track .
 By being late you are delaying the day for everyone.

-- All Riders need to be members of Maitland DMCC annual membership or one day memberships are available through ridernet only.
+- All Riders need to be members of Maitland DMCC annual membership or one day memberships are available through Ridernet only.

-- Maitland District Motorcyle Club has a NO MARSHAL, NO RIDE, NO EXCUSES POLICY.
+- Maitland District Motorcycle Club has a NO MARSHAL, NO RIDE, NO EXCUSES POLICY.
 Riders under the age of 18 MUST supply a marshal.
 This person is required to put their name down for either group 1, 2 or 3 not practice.
 Senior riders over the age of 18 will be required to marshal practice round.